|

 UPDATE 11th January, 2002: As of January 31st, Burst will be phasing its 120x60 space out, and substituting it with support for the popular 120x600 skyscraper space.
 In fact, the skyscraper space will technically be a 160x600 window, able to support both skyscraper sizes, as well as the 120x240 vertical banner format.
 The skyscraper option also gives Burst! members the ability to deliver rich-media content within the space as a default, whereas Burst's banner default campaigns support only simple-media.

 UPDATE 20th April, 2003: Burst co-founder and CEO Jarvis Coffin has performed an interview as part of Deloitte & Touche's Fast500 CEO Profile series.
-His insight into Burst's history and plans for the immediate future are transcribed here.
+His insight into Burst's history and plans for the immediate future are transcribed here [link no longer active].

 UPDATE 15th November, 2003: Recent developments at BurstMedia include the introduction of a new dynamic code format, and added support for 728x90 leaderboard creative sizes.